Skip to main content

 Mark and Brian

-The album was fun, and it felt like a live album and you could tell the band was feeding off of the crowd, and obviously loved Tokyo, because they kept saying it.
-I suspect when they went to Japan they weren't really sure of what kind of reception they'd get and I suspect they were more than pleasantly surprised.
+The album was fun, and it felt like a live album.
+You could tell the band was feeding off the crowd and obviously loved Tokyo, because they kept saying it.
+It's likely that when they went to Japan they weren't really sure what kind of reception they'd get, and I suspect they were more than pleasantly surprised.

 Mike and Chuck

-The album is a fun ride, and while I'll admit that as much fun as it was, it really wasn't quite my thing.
-I never really went from hard riff rock to metal.
-The guys certainly had more of a melodic sensibility and there's a nice balance between the pop elements and the hard rock side of the band.
-1979 was the band's big year with Myles Goodwin producing One Night Stands - except for whatever reason the band wasn't able to build on their momentum, and with the changing musical landscape the band would release one more album in 1980 and call it quits.
-They'd release a studio album a year between 1977 and 1980.
+The album is a fun ride, and while I'll admit that, as much fun as it was, it really wasn't quite my thing.
+I never really went from hard riff rock to the stuff bordering on metal.
+The guys certainly had a melodic sensibility, and there's a nice balance between the pop elements and the hard rock side of the band.

 back cover

-Still for all that, the band left behind Tour of Japan as the crowning jewel in their short discography.
-There was something special about the recording that made the total experience greater than the sum of the parts when taken individually.
-Not a shot, it's a compliment - through sheer force of will the guys were captured at their best and it's there in the grooves for all to hear.
+Still, for all that, the band left behind Tour of Japan as the crowning jewel in their short discography.
+There was something special about the recording that made the total experience greater than the sum of its parts when taken individually.
+Not a shot — it's a compliment.
+Through sheer force of will, the guys were captured at their best, and it's there in the grooves for all to hear.

 Post Script.
-Interesting that when I streamed this on apple the songs were all mislabelled and were out of sequence.
+Interesting that when I streamed this on Apple, the songs were all mislabelled and out of sequence.
 Not sure who was responsible, but someone needs to get that fixed.

 Comments